“Beloved are human beings, for they are created in the image of God”-Pirkei Avot 3:18

 1. Human Rights Work in the Occupied Territories:

 Olive Tree Campaign: RHR works year round with Palestinian farmers from several dozen villages in the Occupied Territories, to ensure that they can regularly access their agricultural lands, often denied to them because of their proximity to Israeli settlements.
 We negotiate and coordinate with the army to ensure the High Court mandate military protection during the olive harvest, and to ensure access to lands when denied.
 We also bring hundreds of Israeli and international volunteers to work side by side and in solidarity with Palestinians during the olive harvest, who help provide protection against possible settler intimidation.
 We also track Israeli settler acts of damage of Palestinian trees and property, and monitor the state response.
 During Tu B’shvat, we purchase and bring hundreds of Israeli and international volunteers together with Palestinians to plant some 2,500 olive trees in areas where settlers have cut, uprooted and/or burned trees in acts of vandalism and arson.

 Advocating for the Rights of the Jahalin Bedouin: Since the early 1990s, RHR has worked to challenge government plans to demolish structures and forcibly transfer the Jahalin Bedouin community elsewhere.
 More recently, we have focused on rights to education of this community.
 We work with several local Bedouin women community activists, and we have helped them create an educational center for girls, slowly expanding to include boys, and a library.
-With the help of volunteers, we provide English and Hebrew lessons for Jahalin children throughout the school year, and we regularly organize and run summer camps; this past year, 146 children attended 2 different camps, which included taking them to the sea.
+With the help of volunteers, we provide English and Hebrew lessons for Jahalin children throughout the school year, and we regularly organize and run summer camps where more than 150 children regularly participate.

 2. Challenging Land Confiscation in the Occupied Territories: